Largest acylindrical actions and stability in hierarchically hyperbolic groups: Almost HHSs are HHSs. By Daniel Berlyne and Jacob Russell

-\begin{enumerate} \item The proof of the distance formula from \cite[Theorem 4.5]{BehrstockHagenSisto:HHS_II} goes through almost verbatim.
-The only use of the container part of the orthogonality axiom throughout that entire paper is in that proof of \cite[Lemma~2.2]{BehrstockHagenSisto:HHS_II} which proves that the cardinality of any collection of pairwise orthogonal domains is uniformly bounded by $\xi$.
-As we have adopted the conclusion of that result as part of $(3')$, the result follows.
+To prove Theorem \ref{thm:almost_HHS_are_HHS}, we will need to collect three additional tools about almost HHSs.
+Each of these tools was proved in the setting of hierarchically hyperbolic spaces, but they continue to hold in the almost HHS setting.
+Indeed, the only use of the containers in their proofs is \cite[Lemma 2.1]{BehrstockHagenSisto:HHS_II}, which proves that the cardinality of any collection of pairwise orthogonal domains is uniformly bounded by the complexity of the HHS.

-\item The original proof of acylindricity in \cite[Theorem 14.3]{BehrstockHagenSisto:HHS_I} does not use the orthogonality axiom, only the distance formula, and therefore goes through as written.